tfabris/TomServo/README.md

 To Do:
 ------

+Domes:
+- Top edges need to be at the exact same level

 Shoulders:
 - Enlarge and deepen the peg holes.
 Make them go as deep as possible.
 They tend to get filled in with resin despite rinsing well.